8 Tips To Get Rid Of Any Pain

 Cognitive Behavioural Therapy is now officially part of the international guidelines for managing stubborn back pain.
 Extensive research has shown that stress and unresolved trauma can play a major role in stubborn pains like back pain.
 The research is clear, if we add this dimension to our efforts to manage pain we may find major benefits.

 The way in which we choose to manage stress and resolve trauma is largely up to us, there are many possibilities.
-Two possible options that have been very helpful for me personally have been floatation tanks and Hakomi method.
+Three possible options that have been very helpful for me personally have been Wim Hof Method – floatation tanks and Hakomi method.